Trahloc/midi-qol/README.md

   - autoFastDamage: boolean force enable/disable fastForward of the damage roll.
   - Leaving these blank means that the configured workflow options from the midi-qol configuration panel will apply.

-* MinorQOL.doRoll and MinorQOL.applyTokenDamage remain supported.
 * MidiQOL.applyTokenDamage is exported.
-* If you have macros that depend on being called when the roll is complete, that is still supported, both "minor-qol.RollComplete" and "midi-qol.RollComplete" as well as "midi-qol.RollComplete.ItemUuid" (where ItemUUid is the uuid of the item doing the roll) are called when the roll is finished.
+* If you have macros that depend on being called when the roll is complete, that is still supported, "midi-qol.RollComplete" as well as "midi-qol.RollComplete.ItemUuid" (where ItemUuid is the uuid of the item doing the roll) are called when the roll is finished.
 See also the onUse macro field which can be used to achieve similar results.
 * There is a function `async MidiQOL.completeItemUse(item, config, options)` that returns a promise you can await, which will do the entire midi-qol workflow for the item before resolving.
 This is useful if you want to roll an item and do everything without worrying about saving throws and so on.

 It takes the same arguments (in config) as midis item.roll: